 Figure 4 shows the measured linearity of the computational array.
-The cases shown are when all binary weight storage elements are actively charged and discharged, and an all-ones sequence of bits is shifted through the input register, initialized to all-zeros bit values.
-For every 1-bit shift, a computation is performed and the result is observed on the output sense line.
-The experimentally observed linearity agrees with the simulation results [16].
-The feed-through input dependent offsets are compensated for as described in Section V.
+The number of active cells on one row transferring charge to the output line is incremented in steps of 64.
+The case shown is where all binary weight storage elements are actively charged, and an all-ones sequence of bits is shifted through the input register, initialized to all-zeros bit values.
+For every shift of 64 positions in the input, a computation is performed and the result is observed on the output sense line.
+The experimentally observed linearity agrees with the simulation results presented in Section III-A.

 The chip contains 128 row-parallel 6-bit flash ADCs, i.e., one dedicated ADC for each m and i.
 In the present implementation, $Y^{(m)}$ is obtained off-chip by combining the ADC quantized outputs $Y{i,j}^{(m)}$ over i (rows) and j (time) according to (4).
-Issues of precision and complexity in the implementation of (4) are studied below.
+Issues of precision and complexity in the implementation of (4) are addressed below.